Dre Campbell Farm

 This natural weed killer will not work overnight, but you can expect to see results within a day or two.

-Covering a weed-infested area with clear plastic heats the soil to a temperature that kills weeds and their seeds.
+Covering a weed-infested area with clear plastic raises soil temperatures to a level that kills weeds and their seeds.

 A propane weed torch heats and dries out the weeds, causing them to wither and die.